bboure/middy-appsync/README.md

 }
 ```

-A sucessful response from the handler will be placed in the `data` property, while any Error/Axception extending `AppSyncError` will be caught and its corresponding attributes will be placed in the `error*` properties.
+A sucessful response from the handler will be placed in the `data` property, while any Error/Exception extending `AppSyncError` will be caught and its corresponding attributes will be placed in the `error*` properties.

 Any other unhandled error still will be thrown by your Lambda.

-You will need a VTL resposne tempalte that identifies these errors and handles them accordingly.
+You will need a special VTL response template that handles this response format accordingly.
+With this library, you should use the following response template:

 ```velocity
 #if($context.error)